 The complex trust can see payments triggered on certain life events.
 Marriage, along with graduation from high school or college are very common payment-triggering events.
 A grantor can use the complex trust structure to grant some flexibility to the trustee.
 Payments might be made discretionary at the judgment of the trustee.
 This may be used when a grantor has concerns about beneficiaries getting too much money all at once.

 Even this general outline of trusts in the state of Texas underscores how many decisions have to be made.
 Every person has unique needs and wishes for how their legacy is to be distributed.
-The Law Office of Brett L. Evans is well acquainted with the value and power of a legacy.
+The Law Office of Brett L. Evans and our estate planning attorneys are well acquainted with the value and power of a legacy.
 An heir to three generations of lawyers, Attorney Evans was born and raised here in Denison and has over 20 years of experience in law under his belt serving clients throughout North Texas.

 Attorney Evans is someone who understands his clients’ desires to have their last wishes respected and he has the professional experience and expertise to put those wishes into practice.